astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 ## Loading the Variables

 We'll use a nuget package called `dotenv.net`.
-You can install it like that:
+You can install it like this:

 ```sh
 dotnet add package dotenv.net
 ```

-Now, all we have to do is to load variables from the `.env` files as environment variables **before** configuring our application.
+Now, all we have to do is load variables from the `.env` files as environment variables **before** configuring our application.
 Here's the code:

 ```csharp
 using dotenv.net;